 - 1. Overall financial management of the school. - 2.
 Ensure the requirements of The Scheme and associated guidance are met. - 3.
 Plan, approve, ratify and manage the school budget and delegate responsibility to budget holders. - 4.
 Approve the school's annual staffing structure - 5.
 Ratify policies drawn up by the relevant committees. - 6.
-Demonstrate compliance with the the School Financial Value Standard (SFVS).
+Demonstrate compliance with the School Financial Value Standard (SFVS).
 Complete the assessment on annual basis and submit a copy, signed by the Chair, to the local authority finance department - 7.
-Ensure the school provides the LA with timely monthly, quarterly and annual financial returns in accordance with Schools Financial Returns Guidance 2018/19 (see appendix) - 8.
-Authorise virements in excess of £5,000 for individual budget headings. - 9.
+Ensure the school provides the LA with timely monthly, quarterly and annual financial returns in accordance with Schools Financial Returns Guidance 2020/21 (see appendix) - 8.
+Approve budget adjustments in the quarterly forecasts - 9.
 Approve expenditure of capital projects - 10.
 Authorise write-offs and disposals - 11.
 Ensure a register of pecuniary interests is put in place and all governors to provide details on an annual basis. - 12.
 Approve variations in planned spending. - 13.
-Publish a termly Chairs Finance Report
+Publish a termly Chairs Finance Report - 14.
+Signing the school's annual accounts, ensuring they are properly presented and ensure records relating to the accounts are maintained

-- 14. Signing the school's annual accounts, ensuring they are properly presented and ensure records relating to the accounts are maintained - 15.
-Review annually the Governors Terms of Reference - 16.
+- 15. Review annually the Governors Terms of Reference - 16.
 Review annually the Register of Governors' Business Interests - 17.
 Maintain minutes of meetings and ensure confidential 'part 2' minutes have limited access.